You are here

 Section 5.
 Vacancies

-1. When there is an unexpected vacancy in the term of a senate officer, the Special Election Committee (SEC) will be formed to oversee filling of the vacancy.
+1. When there is an unexpected vacancy in the term of a senate officer, the Ad Hoc Special Election Committee (SEC) will be formed to oversee filling of the vacancy.

 3. Upon notification of a vacancy in the office of President, Vice President, Secretary, or Immediate Past President position, the SEC will solicit all interested and eligible senators to consider running for the position.
 Eligibility will be based on the senate constitution.